-Consumers are more skeptical about promises
+Consumers are more sceptical about promises

 Remember the last time someone broke a promise to you?
 Companies who fail to deliver give a bad rep to viral marketing.
 For instance, Domino’s Australia left a bad taste in consumers’ mouths during their viral 10,001 free pizzas giveaway to launch their premium range.
 However, numerous consumers who failed to get their pizza after more than 20 minutes of refreshing the page flamed Domino’s on their Facebook page.
 One even called the launch a “social media promotion fail”.

-It’s no wonder that the 2017 Edelman Trust Barometer reports that trust is at an all time low around the world.
+It’s no wonder that the 2017 Edelman Trust Barometer reports that trust is at an all-time low around the world.

 Consumers are more sensitive to intrusive ads